Sheldon-Lloyd/Cyber.Beast/comic/miniajax/readme.md

   - Fan: Makkusu?
   - Cybervator: Minia, Jax
   - **CyberOps**
     does that dirty work that no one else could or would do to maintain the world order.
-This includes killing Cyber.Beast and helping to rig the CNS
+Missions are assigned in level dependent on how much they are trust.

+    level 1: Throwing matches

+    level 2: Cheating

+    level 3: Killing Cyber.Beast knowing that they are former cybervators

+    level 4: killing cybervators/citizens

+    Xenos however does the opposite and chooses cybervators that will hesitate to complete these missions whivh is why Minia and not Jax is selected to join the CyberOps.
   - Cyvolters

 - After falling on the appartment of Makkusu she becomes his personal cybervator steping in to protect him from his bully Akia dispite enforcement being unecceray